uyuni-project/sumaform/README_ADVANCED.md

 ## Changing Operating Systems

-You can specifiy a base OS in most modules specifying an `image` variable.
+You can specify a base OS in most modules specifying an `image` variable.

 For some modules like `minion`, `image` is mandatory and Terraform will refuse to apply plans if it is missing.
 Please refer to `modules/<backend>/base/main.tf` for the exact list of supported OSs.